-In connection with the license, OPKO received an initial upfront payment of \$6\$ million and received another \$6\$ million upon the initiation of OPKO's Phase 2 study for Rayaldee in dialysis patients in the U.S. in September 2018 (the "Initial Consideration").
-OPKO is also eligible to receive up to an additional aggregate amount of \$31\$ million upon the achievement of certain regulatory and development milestones by JT for Rayaldee in the JT Territory, and \$75 million upon the achievement of certain sales based milestones by JT in the JT Territory.
-OPKO will also receive tiered, double digit royalty payments at rates ranging from low double digits to mid-teens on net sales of Rayaldee within the JT Territory.
+In connection with the license, OPKO received an initial upfront payment of 6 million and received another \$6 million upon the initiation of OPKO's Phase 2 study for Rayaldee in dialysis patients in the United States in September 2018 (the "Initial Consideration").
+OPKO is also eligible to receive up to an additional aggregate amount of 31 million upon the achievement of certain regulatory and development milestones by JT for Rayaldee in the JT Territory, and \$75 million upon the achievement of certain sales based milestones by JT in the JT Territory.
+OPKO is also entitled to receive tiered, double digit royalty payments at percentages ranging from low double digits to mid-teens on net sales of Rayaldee within the JT Territory.
 JT will, at its sole cost and expense, be responsible for performing all development activities necessary to obtain all regulatory approvals for Rayaldee in Japan and for all commercial activities pertaining to Rayaldee in Japan.